fabiosvaz/labs/vagrant/README.md

 # Overview

-This lab will guide you on how to use Vagrant to create virtual machines.
+This hands-on will guide you on how to use Vagrant to create virtual machines.

 Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.

-This lab will be using VirtualBox as provider.
+This hands-on will be using VirtualBox as provider.

 Following are base information that will allow us to work with Vagrant.
 For more details and advanced configurations, please refer to official documents:

 - https://www.vagrantup.com/docs/

 # Getting Started
 Once you have Vagrant and VirtualBox installed, you can open a shell prompt and create a Vagrantfile by running the following command.

 ```